Scott Secules

-Thomas Wescott Secules (born November 8, 1964) is a former professional American football quarterback who played in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and New England Patriots.
-He played college football at the University of Virginia.
+Thomas Wescott Secules (born November 8, 1964) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and New England Patriots.
+He played college football for the Virginia Cavaliers.

-Early years
+Early life

 Secules attended Chantilly High School, where he played football, basketball and baseball.
 He was a member of the National Honor Society.
 He accepted a football scholarship from the University of Virginia.

 After breaking his foot in a high school All-Star game before entering college, he was forced to redshirt his first season.
 He would spend the next three years as the backup quarterback behind Don Majkowski.

 As a freshman, he started one game against the University of North Carolina Tarheels, in place of a suspended Majkowski (for breaking team rules).

 As a junior in 1986, Secules started three games with Majkowski out with an injured shoulder, he won the three contests and received ACC offensive player of the week honors for his play against Wake Forest University.
 Against Clemson University in the second of those starts, he completed 30 of 49 attempts for 298 yards and 2 touchdowns to set school records for completions and attempts.